Etzeban/QuadcopterDrone/README.md

 <h2>Description</h2>
 The students are invited to form a group of 5-6 members from different programs and to complete a design project.
+I responsible for designing the drone's parts using SolidWorks, wiring diagram, and PCB.
+I support in the drone layout and testing.
 At the end of the semester, they should successfully build and control a quadcopter with four motors.
 <br />

 <h2>Project's snapshots:</h2>